-Send out Budget Instructions and worksheets to all Department Heads Finance Director and Department Heads will complete their line item budget request with justications/descriptions.
-Kick off Budget Process at BOC Workshop with intial Budget Timeline.
-Finance Director & Township Manager will meet with each Department Head to discuss 2023 initial justications/descriptions.
-Kick off Budget Process at BOC Workshop with intial Budget Timeline.
-Finance Director & Township Manager will meet with each Department Head to discuss 2023 initial Finance Director & Township Manager will meet with each Department Head to discuss 2023 initial budget requests.
-Finance Director will develop first draft of 2023 budget and distribute to Township Manager for review.
-Finance Director will meet for two or three meetings with Township Manager to review first draft of budget.
-Finance Director and Township Manager will follow up with Department Heads if revisions are needed Finance Director will revise budget as needed and review final draft with Township Manager.
-Finance Director will distribute First Draft of Budget to all Commissioners at the Board Meeting.
-Finance Director will lead budget discussion at BOC Workshop Meetings.
+Monday, May 23 Send out Budget Instructions and worksheets to all Department Heads Friday, July 29 Finance Director and Department Heads will complete their line item budget request with justications/descriptions.
+Thursday, August 11 Kick off Budget Process at BOC Workshop with intial Budget Timeline.
+August 8 - 12 Finance Director & Township Manager will meet with each Department Head to discuss 2023 initial budget requests.
+Monday, August 29 Finance Director will develop first draft of 2023 budget and distribute to Township Manager for review.
+September 1 - 9 Finance Director will meet for two or three meetings with Township Manager to review first draft of budget.
+September 7 - 13 Finance Director and Township Manager will follow up with Department Heads if revisions are needed Friday, September 16 Finance Director will revise budget as needed and review final draft with Township Manager.
+Thursday, September 22 Finance Director will distribute First Draft of Budget to all Commissioners at the Board Meeting.
+Thursday, October 13 Finance Director will lead budget discussion at BOC Workshop Meetings.
 Public Works Director will present their budget requests to the Board of Commissioners.
-Police Department will present their budget requests to the Board of Commissioners.
-First reading of Preliminary 2023 Proposed Budget during Regular BOC meeting, to be followed by advertisement of "Tentative Budget".
+Thursday, October 27 Police Department will present their budget requests to the Board of Commissioners.
+Thursday, November 10 First reading of Preliminary 2023 Proposed Budget during Regular BOC meeting, to be followed by advertisement of "Tentative Budget".
 Fire Services Director, ESFD and WSFD will present budget requests to Commissioners.
-Finance Director will lead further budget discussion at BOC Workshop Meetings.
+Tuesday, November 22 Finance Director will lead further budget discussion at BOC Workshop Meetings.
 Finance Director will finalize 2023 Budget for adoption at the next Meeting.
-The Finance Director will present the 2023 Budget and Tax Ordinance for adoption.
-The Finance Director will present the 2023 Budget and Tax Ordinance for adoption (If budget is NOT adopted on December 8th).
+Thursday, December 8 The Finance Director will present the 2023 Budget and Tax Ordinance for adoption.
+Thursday, December 22 The Finance Director will present the 2023 Budget and Tax Ordinance for adoption (If budget is NOT adopted on December 8th).
 Budget must be advertised for 20 days before adoption Board meeting will be held on the Tuesday before Thanksgiving